-Step 3: Biomass must be estimated using the component ratio method used for live trees in the decomposition class.
-When the bole is in decomposition classes 2, 3 or 4, the biomass estimate must be limited to the main stem of the tree.
+Step 3: Biomass must be estimated using the component ratio method used for live trees for decomposition classes 1,2, and 3 with deductions as stated in Step 4 (below).
+When the standing dead tree is in decomposition class 4, the biomass estimate must be limited to the main stem of the tree.
 If the top of the standing dead tree is missing, then top and branch biomass may be assumed to be zero.
 Identifiable tops on the ground meeting category 1 criteria may be directly measured.
 For trees broken below minimum merchantability specifications used in the tree biomass equation, existing standing dead tree height shall be used to determine tree bole biomass.